TRON-Bioinformatics/tronflow-copy-number-calling/README.md

     * output: the folder where to publish output (default: output)
     * VROOM_CONNECTION_SIZE: value for the environment variable VROOM_CONNECTION_SIZE which sometimes causes trouble with sequenza (default: 500000000)
     * cpus: the number of CPUs used by each job (default: 1)
-    * memory: the ammount of memory used by each job (default: 4g)
+    * memory: the amount of memory used by each job (default: 4g)

 Output:
     CNVkit: